If you’re planning to visit the incredible Krka National Park in Croatia, then you’ve come to the right place.

 Swimming in Krka

 As you can see in the photo below, so many people come to Krka National Park to swim in the pristine waters beneath the stunning waterfalls.
-As temperatures get insanely hot in Croatia in the summertime, I highly recommend you bringing your bathing suit to do just this.
+As temperatures get insanely hot in Croatia in the summertime, I highly recommend you bring your bathing suit to do just this.

 However, one thing that I have to note here is to be wary of pickpockets.
 My friend Cailee and I got to the main watering hole around noon and noticed that it was jam-packed with people.
 As we were scoping out the area looking for a place to take a dip, a lady came up to us and told us that she had heard of pickpockets in the area.